A photography blog is one of the most powerful tools at your disposal when it comes to promoting yourself as a photographer, and finding new clients.

 How to Write Content That Appears In Google

-This isn’t actually that hard, because you will probably find that your competition isn’t doing a very good job.
+This isn’t actually that hard, because you will probably find that your competition isn’t doing an outstanding job.
 Creatives often have a hard time managing this side of their business.

 I’m going to go through some search engine optimisation stuff in the next section, but for now, I’m going to cover how to correctly optimize a post, rather than your whole website.